carpentries/instructor-training/05-faded.md

 subtitle: Faded Examples
 ---
 > ## Motivating Question
-> How do people learn?
-How is memory a limiting factor in learning?
+> Students: How is memory a limiting factor in learning?
 {: .objectives}

 > ## Learning Objectives